| |

 significance, and prognosis for rehabilitation according to

-the Master Plan team for SHPO review, disposition and design
+Master Plan team for SHPO review, disposition and design strategies

 (2001 ; Albany School district)